 In 2002, El Paso announced it was selling its 40% share to an affiliate of GE Structured Finance, another project partner.
 In 2003, a merger between SFG XX Inc and Samalayuca Holding Partnership was authorised.
 The Holding Partnership now has as shareholders GE, SFG, and SAM II Generating Company (Cayman).

 The Samalayuca II CCGT plant comprises three GE STAG 107FA gas-fired turbine modules, each with a heat recovery steam generator and a steam turbine.
 The system features an air-cooled condenser, as water supply is a problem in the region and the wells supplying the two Samalayuca plants have a restricted output.
 The condenser operates by passing the steam from the outlet of the steam turbine through finned tubes that are cooled by air currents.
-The plant consumes water at 6.3l per second, with a peak consumption of 60l per second.
+The plant consumes water at 6.3l/s, with a peak consumption of 60l/s.

 Each of the consortium partners had a role in plant engineering and construction.
 GE developed the design concept and managed the overall project, as well as being the major equipment supplier.
 ICA was responsible for plant construction and national procurement.
 InterGen provided detailed plant design, engineering and construction management services.